 Who can participate?

 Applicants must be U.S. citizens or permanent residents who are recent college graduates, or students with junior or senior status who will graduate no later than spring 2023.
 Preference will be given to students who are African American, Hispanic, Native American, Southeast Asian, Native Alaskan, or Native Pacific Islander; students from low-income homes; or students who are first-generation college students.
-All applicants must intend to apply for admission to the UW-Madison graduate program in chemistry for the 2022-23 or 2023-24 academic year.
+All applicants must intend to apply for admission to the UW-Madison graduate program in chemistry for the 2023-24 academic year.

 What to expect during the CHOPS weekend